 General

-Greater White-fronted Goose: Medium-sized goose with dark-brown body.
+Greater White-fronted Goose: Medium-sized compact goose with dark-brown body, head and neck.
 Underparts are barred and flecked with black; belly and undertail coverts are conspicuously white.
-Front of face has a white patch.
-Bill is usually pink.
+Front of face has a white patch; yellow eye ring.
+Bill is triangular and usually pink-orange.
 Legs are orange.
+Sexes are similar, male is slightly larger and taller.
+Juvenile is duller, lacks white facial patch and black ventral markings; less conspicuous white markings on upperparts and flanks; bill is duller.
+Races vary in size and coloration.

 Range and Habitat